Marinated mushrooms: Traditional Polish products

-In the cuisine of different culinary cultures
+Other cuisines

 The tradition of preserving mushrooms through marinating, drying, and pickling has long been practiced in the kitchens of many cultures: European, Asian, and Latin American.
 Marinating mushrooms in vinegar is characteristic of many national cuisines, such as Russian, Belarusian, Estonian, and Jewish (both Ashkenazi and Sephardic).
 In French cuisine, vinaigrette is used to marinate mushrooms.
 Marinated mushrooms are eagerly purchased by Chinese and Japanese consumers.
 In Japanese cuisine, marinated shiitake mushrooms are added to numerous ready-made dishes as one of the ingredients or as decoration (for example, shiitake mushrooms can be marinated in a solution of rice vinegar with added sugar, salt, and pepper).
 Marinated mushrooms are also produced in India.
 The popularizer of mushroom marinating in contemporary Swedish cuisine is chef Per Morberg, who recommends serving them with game, pork, and roast beef.
 Mushrooms are traditionally marinated in Mediterranean countries, alongside marinating vegetables and fish.
 In Italian cuisine, they are served as one of the elements of antipasto.
 Wild or cultivated mushrooms are marinated in Mexican cuisine, where setas con vinagre, or wild mushrooms in vinegar, are a traditional appetizer in Veracruz.